 Hello!
 Here is today’s summary of Nigerian newspapers

-1. On Saturday evening, the Nigerian Center for Disease Control (NCDC) announced 453 new confirmed cases of COVID-19.
+3. The Nigerian Center for Disease Control (NCDC) announced 160 new cases of COVID-19 on Friday evening.